Lockna/lockna.github.io/_posts/2020-08-12-blog-start.md

 We started with C because it is a simple programming langauge in itself.
 Without class, interface and so on.
 It was an imperative language, so we went through the basics.
 So control flow, loops and functions.
-We also discussed pointers and worked with them.
+We also discused pointers and worked with them.
 I found this topic very interesting.
-After that the school year was already coming to an end and we discueed structs, but that was it.
+After that the school year was already coming to an end and we discused structs, but that was it.
 In summer holidays I didn't do much of programming.
 In second grade, our langauge was C#.
 We learned a lot this year.